 All Scottish cattle are kept for meat so they are not different.
 But the evidence of them being used as cheese-producing machines is also found in Cumberland.

 Fortunately or unfortunately they are hornless.
 They instead have a bone knob at the top of their skull which is called ” Poll”.
 But being hornless does not make them any less attractive as they have large eyes, a very well-defined square nose, and a broad face.

 Their color looks more like black but some countries recognize it as a black-red blend.
 But their color looks more black than red.

 Unfortunately, they are not adored enough to have a nickname so they are only referred to their original boring name.

 The rustic Scottish breed is originally called the highland cattle.
 Like all other cattle in this list, they are also native to Scotland but their popularity made the US their second home.
 The frequent cross-breeding took and distributed their best features to the other breeds as well so they are now just the regular Scottish highland cattle.
 Their feeding cost is unbelievably low, they can even eat poison ivy and honeysuckle vine that have no value to humans.

 They are among the few Scottish cattle that have a variety of colors.
 The common coat colors are dun, grey, white, yellow, ginger, red, and brindled.
 And some highland cattle are also a mixture of white and black their ears are black but the rest of their body is in white color.

 Milk production is the least reason they are kept for.
 They, like their cousins, are beef factories for more livestock farmers.

+Highland cattle is one of the fluffy cow breeds.
 The long pointed horns are their distinguishing feature but rounded back, short and straight legs make Scottish cattle different from the other cattle in the world.